newdydx/Maven-Markerting-Project/README.md

 4. The customer income field was grouped into 3 level income with the formula IF(H2<50000,"Low Earner",IF(H2<101000,"Middle Earner","High Earner"))

 # Data Analysis

+**1. What factors are significantly related to the number of web purchases?**

-1. Education Level- Customers who are graduates purchased more items through the web than every other customer.
+a.
+Education Level- Customers who are graduates purchased more items through the web than every other customer.
 They make up 51.81% of customers who purchased through the web.

 ![Education visuals](https://github.com/newdydx/Maven-Markerting-Project/blob/main/graduatepurchases.png)